 Enjoy the Music

 Morgan County has several outdoor music opportunities this summer, may of which are free!
 The Drink at the Creek Series at Cedar Creek Winery, Brewery & Distillery features several tribute bands.
-Mooresville's Bicentennial Park Concert Series and Martinsville's Summer Concert Series both feature regionally known artists.
-Don't forget about indoor events as well - watch our calendar for upcoming performances at the Main Street Stage and area restaurants such as 21 North Eatery & Cellar, Ralph & Ava's Cafe and Zydeco's Cajun.
+Mooresville's Summer Concert Series and Martinsville's Downtown Summer Concert Series both feature regionally known artists performing for free!
+Grab your lawn chairs and head for the lawn adjacent to the Art Sanctuary of Indiana in Martinsville on Thursdays in July, or Pioneer Park in Mooresville on Fridays for an evening of outdoor music.